nandhakumar2611/mindx-inventory-docs/docs/home/dashboard-insights.md

 **Low-Quantity Stock Alerts**: Products that are nearing low stock levels are prominently displayed, ensuring timely restocking.
 This feature minimizes the risk of stockouts, helping maintain uninterrupted operations.

+!!! abstract "Prerequisite"

+      Ensure that stock levels are accurately updated in the system to benefit from low-stock alerts.

 These insights make it easy for users to prioritize their stock management strategies and maintain an efficient inventory.

 ### **Adjustable Timeframes**

 The MindX Inventory Dashboard enables users to switch between weekly, monthly, or yearly views for all metrics and graphs.
 This flexibility allows businesses to zoom in on short-term performance or evaluate long-term trends, providing a tailored perspective that aligns with their goals.

+!!!
+Tip

+      Utilize the adjustable timeframes to perform seasonal analysis and anticipate future demand based on historical data.

 ## **Reset Data**